Assignments are defined as follows:

 To clarify, you’re not actually selling the property.
 Since the Assignor (Seller) hasn’t taken possession yet (usually because it’s not built or has not registered yet), they are simply assigning the rights to the Assignee (Buyer).

-If I walked into a condo sales centre, signed, and bought a pre construction unit from the floor plans I would have the right to purchase said unit when it was constructed and registered.
-An assignment sale is when I take that paper that I signed, my right to purchase and sell it to someone else; The Assignee, for a certain amount.
+If I walked in to a condo sales centre, signed and bought a pre construction unit from the floor plans I would have the right to purchase said unit when it was constructed and registered.
+An assignment is when I take that paper that I signed, my right to purchase, and sell it to someone else; The Assignee, for a certain amount.
 To break it down, if I agreed to buy the condo for $300,000, then found a Buyer aka Assignee, the Assignee has the right to purchase said unit for $300,000 but he/she has paid me a premium on top of the $300,000 for that right.

 A client just went through one of these for a condo that he had bought pre construction.
 He, as usual, got in over his head with purchases and decided to assign a unit in order to free up some cash to make the deposits on another place that he had purchased pre construction.
 After spending some time spreading the word and marketing the property I received a call from a colleague saying he had a buyer for me and we eventually made the deal happen.
 Here is how I structured the deal to make it work for my client:

 Sometimes when the Assignee doesn’t have the option of paying out the Assignor it can be agreed that all the money will be transferred when the condo is ready and registered.
-An Assignor to complete the assignment sale would likely agree to the latter only if the profit margins are much higher and the money is not needed right away.
-In this case, since my client needed to be paid out now he accepted the small profit and was able to cash out and pay for his most recent purchase.
+An Assignor would likely agree to the latter only if the profit margins are much higher and the money is not needed right away.
+In this case since my client needed to be paid out now he accepted the small profit and was able to cash out and pay for his most recent purchase.

-Assignment sales, unlike resale transactions, can get quite complicated.
-It is very important that you have an experienced Spring Realty Broker to work out the contract and an experienced Toronto real estate lawyer to help mitigate risk for the client.
-I have been involved in hundreds of assignment transactions and with the help of Feld/Kalia Team of lawyers, we get the job done right.
+Assignments, unlike resale transactions can get quite complicated.
+It is very important that you have an experienced Spring Realty Broker to work out the contract and an experienced real estate Lawyer to help mitigate risk for the client.
+I have been involved in hundreds of assignment transactions and with the help of Feld/Kalia Team of lawyers we get the job done right.
 Contact Us to get started.